ShorelineCrypto/adex_microbot/INSTALL.md

 Either of the above pool shell scripts runs abot_pool.py for placing pool trading pairs.
 Run command "abot_pool.py --help" to see how you can control pool base_spread / USD_unit by modifying the shell script above.

-Aternatively, instead of running liquidity pool like bot above, you can run arbitrage bot where by default 1 pair each of KMD/CHTA, KMD/NENG, DGB-segwit/CHTA, DGB-segwit/NENG, USDT-PLG20/CHTA, USDT-PLG20/NENG  with $1.0 USD worth of coins on +-10% of spread will be placed:
+Aternatively, instead of running liquidity pool bot above, you can run arbitrage bot mode where by default 1 pair each of KMD/CHTA, KMD/NENG, DGB-segwit/CHTA, DGB-segwit/NENG, USDT-PLG20/CHTA, USDT-PLG20/NENG  with $1.0 USD worth of coins on +-10% of bid/ask spread will be placed:

 ```
   cd /opt/adex_microbot/